Splitties/refreshVersions/docs/setup.md

 include(":app") // If the project has modules/subprojects to declare.
 ```

-### Bootstrap refreshVersions
+## Bootstrap refreshVersions

-Here is how you configure gradle refreshVersions
+Here is how to configure gradle refreshVersions:

 === "settings.gradle.kts"
     ```kotlin